 Thank You!

 I have the best readers in the world.
 Seriously, everyone one of you is amazing.
 In less than 23 hours, you have blown past the goal I set.
-I will Keep reading
+I will be going to the APS Division of Fluid Dynamics meeting thanks to you.
+THANK YOU!

 Help FYFD Get to APS DFD 2013